ray-project/kuberay/apiserver/JobSubmission.md

 test_counter got 5
 ```

-Note that this command always returns execution log from the beginning (no streaming support) till the current moment.
+Note that this command always returns execution log from the begining (no streaming support) till the current moment

 ### List jobs